ikerlan-digital/hackathon/cloud/tasks.md

 ## Real Time processing of incoming data

-First install and configure a relational database such as MySql or Posgres.
+First install and configure a relational database such as MySql or PostgreSQL.
 Then develop a small program that makes stores and alarm on the relational database when a sensor data is above a given threshold.

 ## Make a small machine learning model using the historical data stored in the time series Database

 ## Use Docker and docker-compose to Dockerize your solution